MicrosoftDocs/azure-docs/articles/resource-manager-policy.md

 ## Fields and Sources

-The conditions are formed through the use of fields and sources.
+Conditions are formed through the use of fields and sources.
+A field represents properties in the resource request payload.
+A source represents characteristics of the request itself.

 The following fields and sources are supported:

 Fields: **name**, **kind**, **type**, **location**, **tags**, **tags.***.

-Sources: **action**
+Sources: **action**.
+To get more information about actions, see [RBAC - Built in Roles] (active-directory/role-based-access-built-in-roles.md).

 ## Policy Definition Examples